 - Timeliness – how recently was the data collected.
 Does it reflect current preferences or is the information potentially out of date?

-If I were to build a data quality dashboard of key metrics for the executive team to keep an eye on overall data integrity and data quality problems while looking one level deeper.
-Here are some metrics I might include in such as dashboard.
+Say I want to build a data quality dashboard of key metrics for the executive team to keep an eye on overall data integrity and data quality problems while looking one level deeper.

 - The percentage of complete and validated mailing addresses for members.
 Keeping an eye on the percentage of quality mailing address on file is a good idea if you still send a physical magazine to members monthly.